On this page:

 '(λ (y«0» : Nat) ((+ y 5) e2))

 In this tutorial, I give only the simplest possible use of binding forms: a single, lexical name.
 But Redex’s support for binding is extremely sophisticated.
 It can support n-ary lexical binding with shadowing, pattern-matching style binding, module-style binding.
-See binding forms in the Redex docs to the many examples of complex binding support.
+See binding forms in the Redex docs for many examples of complex binding support.

 2.6 Random Generation of Syntax